 A hernia mesh is rolled and placed through one of the laparoscopic ports into the abdomen.
 From there, it is pulled up against the muscle surrounding the hernia with stitches (sutures).
 Once the mesh is secured in place with about 4 sutures, a special stapling device is used to further fix the mesh to the healthy muscle.

-About Ventral Hernias Video
+Ventral Hernia Repair Video